 While Marriott Bonvoy‘s Suite Night Awards can sometimes be a valuable tool to secure suites and upgrades, there are far too many warts on its implementation and actual use in practice.

 For those that have achieved Platinum Elite status, there is no doubt that you should choose the SNAs for your Annual Choice Benefit.
 But if you make it to Titanium Elite, you should most definitely chose the Free Night Award worth 40,000 points as your secondary choice.

-While I commend Marriott for trying to give more certainty to elite members through the use of SNAs, it wouldn’t be right to gloss over their very apparent flaws either, which I hope Marriott can address over the coming years to make the SNA program more valuable for its members.
+While Marriott can be commended for trying to give more certainty to elite members through the use of SNAs, it wouldn’t be right to gloss over their very apparent flaws either.
+Let’s hope Marriott can address this over the coming years to make the SNA program more valuable for its members.